thescientist13/greenwood-template-ts/README.md

-# greenwood-init-ts
+# greenwood-template-ts

-A scaffolded example a Greenwood TypeScript initialized repository
+A scaffolded example a [Greenwood](https://greenwoodjs.dev) initialized repository using TypeScript.